“Whisper words of wisdom,

 I spent every day after the incident trying to look deep inside myself to find out why I was so perpetually angry.
 It really all came down to one person…me.

 I was angry at the world for not being what I thought it should be.
 And I was still clinging to the emasculating nut-cracker Celeste had delivered.
 Funny thing though, I wasn’t harboring a crush for her anymore.
-By that time I didn’t really care at all for her in that sense at all.
+By that time I didn’t really care for her in that sense at all.
 But that wasn’t the issue…the problem was I just wasn’t over being angry about it.

 It was the resentment that I cherished like a comfortable sweater.
 That inability to let the failures of others go was starting to turn me into someone I didn’t like.
 Someone who was moody, pissed at the world and an all-around sour-puss.
 You know, an asshole.